taylormleigh/studio/README.md

 - [ ] **Cannot Move Last Stack:** When a stack of cards is the last item in a tableau pile (i.e., there are no face-down cards underneath), it cannot be moved to another pile.

 ### Future Features
+- [ ] Implement three-card draw for Solitaire.
 - [ ] Implement Pyramid game mode.
 - [ ] Add a "Hint" feature to suggest a possible move.
 - [ ] Implement an extended Undo feature to revert up to 15 moves.